trustgraph-ai/trustgraph/README.md

 ```
 ### More RAG Test Queries

-If you want to try different RAG queries, modify the `tests/test-graph-rag` script.
+If you want to try different RAG queries, modify the `query` in the [test script](https://github.com/trustgraph-ai/trustgraph/blob/master/tests/test-graph-rag).

 ### Shutting Down